vladostp/an-experimental-comparison-of-software-based-power-meters/GPU_Benchmarks/README.md

 Most of the tools require Intel RAPL and NVIDIA NVML to monitor the energy consumption.

 ## EnergyScope
+It is not open sourced and is developed by Hervé Mathieu.
+Please contact him at herve.mathieu@inria.fr to ask for the code.
-If you are able to get the right version of EnergyScope, please create a folder `software-installation` in the `GPU_Benchmarks` folder and place the code in it.
+If you are able to get the right version of EnergyScope, please place the code in the `software-installation` folder.
 It should be called `energy-scope_v2022-03-24_acquisition.tar`.
-It was developed by Hervé Mathieu.
-Please contact him at herve.mathieu@inria.fr to ask for the code.

 ## How to use the Grid'5000 testbed
 ### Log into the Lyon site